Augsburg Local is a campaign to leverage Augsburg’s purchasing power to support local businesses.

 - Institutional – the goods and services that Augsburg purchases through contracts with various vendors and suppliers throughout the region.

-The Augsburg Local campaign will include a variety of activities and strategies to intentionally connect locally owned, Black/Indigenous/People of Color (BIPOC) owned, and Femmes/Trans/Womxn (FTW) owned businesses to the economic benefits generated by both types of purchasing.
+The Augsburg Local campaign connects locally-owned, Black/Indigenous/People of Color (BIPOC)-owned, and Femmes/Trans/Womxn (FTW)-owned businesses to the economic benefits generated by both types of purchasing.

 In addition to purchasing, Augsburg’s investment portfolio represents another opportunity for leveraging the institution’s economic resources to strengthen the health and vitality of our community.
-Toward that end, the Augsburg Local campaign will work to shift a portion of Augsburg’s investment portfolio to community-minded banks and financial institutions that yield economic benefit to underserved communities.
+The Augsburg Local campaign will work to shift a portion of Augsburg’s investment portfolio to community-minded banks and financial institutions that yield economic benefit to underserved communities.

 Follow our Campaign on Instagram

-Our stories include a variety of BIPOC businesses you can support in the Twin Cities.
-The coming weeks we will be highlighting specific businesses within the Cedar-Riverside, Seward and Phillips neighborhoods.
+Our stories include a variety of BIPOC- and FTW-owned businesses you can support in the Twin Cities.
+In the coming weeks, we will be highlighting our official Augsburg Local Business Partners, all within walking distance of the Augsburg campus.

 Community has and always will be at the heart of the Augsburg experience.
 Augsburg University educates students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.
 The strength of this powerful experience is supported by an engaged community that is committed to intentional diversity in its life and work.